rkosh/edifier-r19u-usb-audio-fix/README.md

 # edifier-r19u-usb-audio-fix
-Fixes Audio balance issues with Left and Right channel while using the USB Input
+Fixes balance issues with Left and Right channel while using the USB Input